-3. bit-per-multiple-chip (RAM chips) when memories are organised using memory chips, if a chip becomes faulty (multiple bits affected), parity code is unable to detect the error.
+3. bit-per-multiple-chip (RAM chips) when memories are organised using memory chips, if a chip becomes faulty (multiple bits affected in the same chip), parity code is unable to detect the error.

-Sufficient parity bits are provided to allow each data bit within a chip to be associated with a distinct parity bit
+Sufficient parity bits are provided to allow each data bit within a chip to be associated with a distinct parity bit chip0 chip1 chip2 chip3 chip4